Support for industry on clinical data publication

 The European Medicines Agency (EMA) has developed detailed guidance for pharmaceutical companies on the requirements to comply with its policy on the publication of clinical data.

-The suspension of clinical data publication does not apply to COVID-19 related products, in line with EMA's exceptional transparency measures for treatments and vaccines for COVID-19.
+EMA is publishing clinical data for COVID-19 medicines in line with its exceptional transparency measures for treatments and vaccines for COVID-19.
 Pharmaceutical companies should contact EMA as soon as possible concerning publication of clinical data if they plan to submit an application for a COVID-19 related product.

 EMA first published guidance in March 2016 and is updating it on a regular basis.
 Current and past versions of the guidance as well as the list of changes between published versions can be found below: